Comparisons / Anthropic Agent SDK vs CrewAI

 Anthropic Agent SDK vs CrewAI: Which Agent Framework to Use?

-Anthropic Agent SDK the anthropic agent sdk packages claude code's agent loop as a library.
-CrewAI crewai organizes work into agents, tasks, and crews.
-Here is how they compare — and what the same patterns look like in plain Python.
+The Anthropic Agent SDK packages Claude Code's agent loop as a library.
+CrewAI organizes work into Agents, Tasks, and Crews.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers